 Photos in practice :

-|Outside at 4 meters from the house in the open air||Detail of the HF board + 9V battery||No more reception inside the house!|
+|Outside 4 meters from the house in the open air||Detail of the HF PCB + the 9V battery||No more reception indoors!|

 The intention was to use this antenna for SDR reception, so that was also tested.

-To compare, we do the opposite: we try to find the best signal reception with an outdoor setup, after which we systematically get closer to the house, and see what happens to the signal.
+To compare, we do the opposite way: we try to start with finding the best signal reception with an outdoor setup, after which we systematically get closer to the house, and see what happens to the signal.

-Here we see that the reception at 1,800kHz is already strongly weakened.
+Here we see that the reception at 1,800 kHz is already strongly weakened.
 French stations, which are very strong, continue to be well received.

-|Start of the HF spectrum with some strong French stations||Spectrum of the 40m Amateur band (better in the evening)|
+|Start of the HF spectrum with some strong French stations||Spectrum of the 40m Amateur band (better at night)|

-|The 10MHz www time transmitter, and a few CW and Voice signals.||The 10m Amateur band, with many CW signals and Voice stations|
+|The 10MHz www time transmitter, and a few CW and Voice signals.||The 10m Amateur band band, with lots of CW signals and Voice stations|

-Click on photo for a bigger view
+Click on the picture for a larger version

 This shows that the antenna is still working above 21MHz.